codestudiohq/laravel-totem/README.md

 By default Totem's dashboard only works in local environment.
 To view the dashboard point your browser to /totem of your app.
 For e.g. laravel.dev/totem.

+#### Middleware

+`Laravel Totem` uses the default web and api middleware but if customization is required the middleware can be changed by setting the appropriate `.env` value.
+These values can be found in `config/totem.php`.

 #### Making Commands available in `Laravel Totem`

 All artisan commands can be scheduled.
 If you want to hide a command from Totem make sure you have the `hidden` attribute set to true in your command.
 For e.g.